Solo Travel in Azerbaijan

 Azerbaijan may not be a country that you’ve ever heard of, let alone considered travelling to.
 Located in Asia on the Caspian Sea, Azerbaijan was once part of the former Soviet republic.
 Located in the southern Caucasus Mountains, the country borders Russia, Georgia, Iran, and Armenia.

 It is often overlooked by visitors to Georgia but this oil-rich country known as “The Land of Fire” has redefined itself since its Soviet days and is now a fascinating country to visit.
-If you’ve ever wanted to see mud volcanoes, cave drawings and futuristic buildings then Azerbaijan should be your next tourist visa.
+If you’ve ever wanted to see mud volcanoes, cave drawings and futuristic buildings, take a trip to Azerbaijan.

 The capital Baku is the lowest lying national capital in the world being located below sea level.
 From Baku you can easily reach most of the country’s main attractions and the best thing about visiting an emerging destination is that you don’t get the crowds of tourists.

 Baku seems to be the most modern place in the country and something that Baku definitely knows how to do is architecture.
 This cool city is a unique blend of old and new modern designs, many of which are futuristic with their own unique style.

 Baku’s most famous buildings have to be the Flame Towers: three skyscrapers designed as giant flames – a symbol of the country.
 And an iconic image.
 These towers are visible from Baku’s Old City where you can take the iconic photographic image of the old and the new Baku.